Shadow of a Doubt

-Shadow of a Doubt is a 1943 American psychological thriller film directed by Alfred Hitchcock, and starring Teresa Wright and Joseph Cotten.
+Shadow of a Doubt is a 1943 American psychological thriller film noir directed by Alfred Hitchcock, and starring Teresa Wright and Joseph Cotten.
 Written by Thornton Wilder, Sally Benson, and Alma Reville, the film was nominated for an Academy Award for Best Story for Gordon McDonell.

-Charlotte "Charlie" Newton lives with her parents in Santa Rosa, when charming and sophisticated Charles "Uncle Charlie" Oakley comes to visit at short notice.
-Charlie slowly realizes Oakley is in fact a wanted man, the "Merry Widow" killer, something Oakley soon recognizes.
+The story follows Charlotte "Charlie" Newton and her family who live in very quiet Santa Rosa, California.
+An unexpected visit by Charles Oakley, her charming and sophisticated Uncle Charlie, brings much excitement to the family and the small town.
+That excitement turns to fear as young Charlie slowly begins to suspect that her uncle may be concealing a dark secret.

 In 1991, the film was selected for preservation in the United States National Film Registry by the Library of Congress, being deemed "culturally, historically, or aesthetically significant".
-The film was also Alfred Hitchcock's favorite of all of his films.
+Hitchcock's favorite of all his films, Shadow of a Doubt was also the one he enjoyed making the most.

 Plot

-Charlotte "Charlie" Newton is a bored teenage girl living in the idyllic town of Santa Rosa, California.
-She receives wonderful news: Her mother's younger brother (her eponym), Charles Oakley, is arriving for a visit.
-Her uncle arrives, and at first, everyone is delighted with his visit, especially young Charlie.
-Uncle Charlie gives his niece an emerald ring that has someone else's initials engraved inside.
+Charles Oakley spots two detectives outside his Newark, New Jersey hotel room and gives them the slip.
+He telegraphs his sister Emma Newton in Santa Rosa, California to let her know he will visit.
+His niece Charlotte "Charlie" Newton is bored with her family's routine and visits the telegraph office to invite Uncle Charlie to visit.
+While there she learns he has already sent a telegram announcing his visit.

+Uncle Charlie arrives bearing extravagant gifts for everyone: a watch for his brother-in-law, a fur for his sister, and an emerald ring for his niece.
+Young Charlie notices the ring is engraved with someone else's initials.

-Two men appear at the Newton home, trying to take Uncle Charlie's picture.
-Young Charlie guesses they are undercover police detectives.
-One of them explains her uncle is one of two suspects who may be the "Merry Widow Murderer".
-Charlie refuses to believe it at first but then observes Uncle Charlie acting strangely.
-The initials engraved inside the ring he gave her match those of one of the murdered women, and during a family dinner, he reveals his hatred of rich widows.
+Two men appear at the Newton home pretending to survey a typical American family.
+They go to great lengths to take Uncle Charlie's picture.
+Young Charlie guesses they are undercover detectives.
+They explain that her uncle is one of two suspects in a nationwide manhunt.
+Charlie refuses to believe it at first, but she learns that the initials engraved inside her emerald ring match one of the victims of the Merry Widow Murderer.
+She eyes her uncle with growing suspicion and dread.

-One night Uncle Charlie lets his guard down and describes elderly widows as "fat, wheezing animals"; horrified, Charlie runs out.
-Uncle Charlie follows and takes her into a seedy bar.
-He admits he is one of the two suspects.
-He begs her for help; she reluctantly agrees not to say anything, as long as he leaves soon to avoid a horrible confrontation that would destroy her mother, who idolizes her younger brother.
+During dinner one night, Uncle Charlie rants about rich widows, describing them as "fat, wheezing animals."
+Horrified, young Charlie runs out of the house.
+Uncle Charlie follows her and takes her to a seedy bar.
+He admits he is one of the two murder suspects and begs her for help.
+She reluctantly agrees not to say anything since she wants to avoid a disgrace that would destroy her mother, who adores her younger brother.